LennaHammer/English/EVP/out/words_adjective.md

 ## 242. perfect ## adjective
  WITHOUT FAULT
 [A2]without fault, or as good as possible
-- a perfect day/evening
+- a perfect `day/evening`
 - You have a perfect English accent.
-- The car is five years old but is in almost perfect condition.
+- The car is five years old but is in almost perfect `condition`.
 - Her performance was perfect.

 ## 243. pink ## adjective